9 Types Of Drawer Slides: What Design Styles to Use

 Cabinet and furniture manufacturers employed wooden slides solely before the introduction of more advanced plastic and metal drawer slide designs.

-These elements, made out of wood strips, act as horizontal rails upon which drawers sit and slide.
-Depending on the cabinet or drawer front, supports can be installed on the wood-on-wood slides to aid in the movement of the drawers whenever they close and open.
+These elements, made out of wood strips, act as horizontal rails upon which drawers sit and open.
+Depending on the cabinet or drawer front, supports can be installed on the wood-on-wood glides to aid in the movement of the drawers whenever they close and open.

 The use of wood-on-wood slides in furniture and cabinet items necessitates precise manufacture and installation to provide for smooth drawer motion without being excessively loose or overly tight.